 (8) apply back or chest pressure while a person is in a prone position as identified in clause (7), supine position, or side-lying position; or

 (9) be implemented in a manner that is contraindicated for any of the person's known medical or psychological limitations.

 (a) Use of the instructional techniques and intervention procedures as identified in paragraphs (b) and (c) is permitted when used on an intermittent or continuous basis.
-When used on a continuous basis, it must be addressed in a person's coordinated service and support plan addendum as identified in sections 245D.07 and 245D.071.
+When used on a continuous basis, it must be addressed in a person's support plan addendum as identified in sections 245D.07 and 245D.071.

 (b) Physical contact or instructional techniques must use the least restrictive alternative possible to meet the needs of the person and may be used: